Shaeck40/tryout/README.md

 Actionnr|Action
 -|-|
-Made a repo on github
+1|Made a repo on github
-- cloned it to my local machine
+2|Cloned it to my local machine
-- Changed the file exercise1 and the README file
-- pushed the changes to github
+3|Changed the file exercise1 and the README file 4|Pushed the changes to github